mihai-bontea/Google-Hash-Code-2022-Practice-Problem/README.md

 The recursion depth is too much for Windows' default stack size of 1 MB, so increasing it with the help of compiler flags is a good idea.
 The recursion depth can be significantly reduced by removing the ingredients that everyone likes(by 2863 for the biggest dataset).

-Finally, the simulation is tied to a 30 minute timer.
-If processing has not fully finished in this timeframe, it is forcefully stopped and the best solution found so far is chosen.
+If the simulation has not fully finished within a 30 minute timeframe, it is forcefully stopped and the best solution found so far is chosen.

+Finally, **local search** is used on the simulation solution, which leads to a roughly 10% score improvement.

 ### Scoring